Post-clipping tips to bring back color and shine

 - It’s up to you to mimic your horse’s oils and allow them to return naturally.
 Some folks like to do a deep conditioning treatment here also, just after clipping and before rinsing.

 - You can use mayonnaise (ugh), horse conditioners, or grooming oil to help restore condition and shine.

-The mayonnaise trick is one that requires a strong stomach and nose.
+The mayonnaise trick requires a strong stomach and nose.

 - I have also heard that you can make a mayo rinse with some mayo in a bucket of water and use that.
-Still won’t catch me using mayo on my horses, just can’t take the smell and I might actually be wretching as I type this.
+Still won’t catch me using mayo on my horses, just can’t take the smell, and I might be wretching as I type this.
 Yup, wretching.

 After clipping, you may have a sensitive or ticklish horse.

 - Any true white hair will have pink skin underneath, and this skin is typically most sensitive.
-If you clip closely to the skin, you will need to figure out some sort of sun and bug protection.
+If you clip closely to the skin, you must figure out some sun and bug protection.
 Fly boots, sheets, and fly masks are good options here, even if it’s not technically fly season.

-- Clipped skin may be a smidge more sensitive, so avoid using stiff brushes, hard curry combs, and shampoos for a while until the hair has come in a little.
-If you use grooming gloves, you are able to feel your horse’s reaction as you vary the pressure while grooming.
+- Clipped skin may be a smidge more sensitive, so avoid using stiff brushes, hard curry combs, and shampoos until the hair has come in a little.
+If you use grooming gloves, you can feel your horse’s reaction as you vary the pressure while grooming.
 One great benefit of clipping a horse is the ease in which you can groom – take advantage of this, and enjoy how spiffy it makes your horse look!!